dtlhub/ctfd-yandex-captcha/README.md

 That's all!

+> [!WARNING]
+>
+> If you don't specify environment variables for `ctfd` container, captcha will not be present, and message
+> `Captcha is disabled because variable {ENV_VAR_KEY} is not present in environment` will be displayed in logs.

 ## Contributing

 If you have any ideas for improvements or bugfixes to this plugin, feel free to open a pull request.
 You can also open an issue to discuss your ideas or suggest improvements.